kiminh/qlib/README.md

 # Framework of Qlib
 ![framework](docs/_static/img/framework.png)

-At module level, Qlib is a platform that consists of the above components.
-Each components is loose-coupling and can be used stand-alone.
+At the module level, Qlib is a platform that consists of the above components.
+Each component is loose-coupling and can be used stand-alone.

 | Name | Description|
 |------| -----|